 It is just 45 minutes east from Agra to the deserted but immaculate complex at Fatahpur Sikri.
 Early in the morning you will be alone to soak up the atmosphere and take in the deep red buildings against the bright blue sky.
 In the late sixteenth century, the great Mughal emperor Akbar housed his royal palace at Fatahpur, which is short walk to Sikri, where he built a mosque and shrine to the local Muslim cleric Sheikh Salim Chishti, before abandoning the seat.

 Another 20 minutes along the road is Keoladeo National Park at Bharatpur for world class bird-watching.

 A further 4-5 hour drive is the Ranthambore National Park, the best place in India to see wild tigers.
-There are sixty tigers in the park, which is divided into half a dozen sectors, each of which is toured for four hours by open-top vehicles at 7.30am and again at 2pm every day.
+There are sixty in the park, which is divided into half a dozen sectors, each of which is toured for four hours by open-top vehicles at 7.30am and again at 2pm every day.
 There are two kinds of trucks – a “gypsy” takes just six people and a “canter” is a 30-person bus – though they both cost about 1,000 rupees per person.
 Officially, you can book here though in reality most tickets are bought by the local hotels and touted on, which means you can just turn up and get a seat for about 5,000 rupees.
-I was told we had a one in four chance of seeing a tiger, and was lucky enough to see one sleeping not far away within an hour.
+We were told we had a one in four chance of seeing a tiger, and were lucky enough to see one sleeping not far away within an hour.
 What an awesome sight.

 It is a 3 hour drive north from Ranthambore to Jaipur, known as the “pink city” thanks to the colour it was painted to impress Queen Victoria on her visit in 1876.
 On a ridge looking down on the city are the Nahargarh or Tiger Fort, the Amber Palace, and the Sisodia Rani-Ka-Bagh gardens on the way to the Galta monkey palace.